Recent changes to the Ukraine Schemes

 UKRAINE FAMILY SCHEME

-The Ukraine Family Scheme opened on 4 March 2022 and allows applicants to join family members in the UK.
+The Ukraine Family Scheme opened on 4 March 2022 and allowed applicants to join family members in the UK.
+The Ukraine Family Scheme closed on 19 February 2024

 Yes.
 Successful applicants will have the right to work and study.
 You can also claim public funds.